-Holter monitoring is continuous monitoring and recording of the ECG, BP, or both for 24 or 48 h.
+Holter monitoring is continuous monitoring and recording of the ECG for 24 to 48 hours.
 It is useful for evaluating intermittent arrhythmias and, secondarily, for detecting hypertension.
 The Holter monitor is portable, enabling patients to participate in normal daily activities; it may also be used for sedentary hospitalized patients if automated monitoring is unavailable.
 Patients are asked to record symptoms and activities so that they may be correlated with events on the monitor.
 The Holter monitor does not automatically analyze the ECG data; a physician does so at a later date.

-Event recorders are worn for up to 30 days and can detect infrequent rhythm disturbances that 24-h Holter monitoring may miss.
-The recorder may operate continuously and also be activated by the patient when symptoms occur.
+Event recorders are worn for up to 30 days and can detect infrequent rhythm disturbances that 24-hour Holter monitoring may miss.
+The recorder may operate continuously or also be activated by the patient when symptoms occur.
 A memory loop enables information to be stored for seconds or minutes before and after activation.
 The patient can transmit ECG data by telephone or satellite to be read by a physician; some recorders automatically transmit serious events.
 If patients have serious events (eg, syncope) at intervals of > 30 days, an event recorder may be placed subcutaneously (implantable loop recorder); it can be activated by a small magnet.
-Battery life for subcutaneous recorders is 36 mo.
+Battery life for subcutaneous recorders is several years.

-A new option for single-channel rhythm monitoring is a small, adhesive, water-resistant, wireless, and disposable device worn on the chest.
-One type of this device continuously records cardiac rhythms for up to 2 wk.
-Another similar device functions as an event recorder; a patient pushes a button on the device when experiencing any potential arrhythmia-related symptoms (eg, palpitations, dizziness) to record stored ECG data 45 sec before the event plus 15 sec after the event.
+Another option for single-channel rhythm monitoring is a small, adhesive, water-resistant, wireless, and disposable device worn on the chest.
+One type of this device continuously records cardiac rhythms for up to 2 weeks.
+Another similar device functions as an event recorder; a patient pushes a button on the device when experiencing any potential arrhythmia-related symptoms (eg, palpitations, dizziness) to record stored ECG data 45 seconds before the event plus 15 seconds after the event.
 However, unlike with event recorders, automated, real-time reporting is not available.